 As you work your way through the course offerings within the ALI™, you will work towards fulfilling the requirements for various certificate levels.
 The theory behind the certificates is that as you progress through each level, you will take classes that help you become both competent with the technical skills involved as well as learn to be a leader in experiential education and outdoor recreation.

-There are two generalized tracks that a student in the ALI can participate:
+There are two certificates that a student in the ALI can participate:

 Below is information related to both tracks.
 Hover over the images to find interactive content related to each certificate.

 The Level one certificate is an introduction to the ALI program and serves to create a foundation that subsequent classes will build upon.
 The courses to complete a level one certificate are experience based and will serve to introduce the skills and theory behind later course offerings.